platformatic/platformatic/docs/packages/sql-openapi/api.md

 ### Limit

-By default a *limit* value (`10`) is applied to each request.
+By default, a *limit* value (`10`) is applied to each request.
 Clients can override this behavior by passing a value.
 In this case the server validates the input, and an error is return if exceeds the `max` accepted value (`100`).

 Limit's values can be customized through configuration: